heroku-examples/geosockets/README.md

 [Browserify](https://github.com/substack/node-browserify#readme) and [Grunt](http://gruntjs.com/) are used to compile server.coffee into a single browser-ready javascript file.

+When the client is first run in the browser, a [UUID](https://github.com/broofa/node-uuid#readme) token is generated and stored in a cookie which is passed to the server within the headers of each WebSocket message.
+This gives the server a consistent way to identify each user.

+The client uses the [browser's geolocation API](https://www.google.com/search?q=browser%20geolocation%20api) and the [geolocation-stream](https://github.com/maxogden/geolocation-stream#readme) node module to determine the user's physical location, continually listening for location updates in realtime.

-When the WebSocket connection is establised, the client determines the user's physical location using their [browser's geolocation API](https://www.google.com/search?q=browser%20geolocation%20api), then broadcasts its location to the server over the WebSocket connection.
+Once the WebSocket connection is establised, the client broadcasts its location to the server.

-The client also listens for messages on the socket, rendering new visitors and removing departing visitors as the server sends continuous updates.
+The client listens for messages from the server, rendering a marker on the map for each new visitor, and removing markers as visitors leave the site.

 ### Running the App Locally